Adult: Alogliptin 12.5 mg and metformin 500 mg tab

 Chống chỉ định

-Acute or chronic metabolic acidosis (e.g. diabetic ketoacidosis, lactic acidosis), diabetic pre-coma, alcoholism or acute alcohol intoxication, acute or chronic disease that may cause hypoxia (e.g. cardiac or respiratory failure, recent MI, shock), conditions which may alter renal function (e.g. severe infection, dehydration).
-Intravascular administration of iodinated contrast agents.
-Hepatic and severe renal impairment (GFR <30 mL/min).
+Acute or chronic metabolic acidosis with or without coma (including diabetic ketoacidosis); diabetic pre-coma, alcoholism or acute alcohol intoxication, acute or chronic disease that may cause tissue hypoxia (e.g. cardiac or respiratory failure, recent MI); acute conditions that may alter renal function (e.g. severe infection, shock, dehydration).
+Hepatic and severe renal (eGFR <30 mL/min/1.73 m2) impairment.

 Tác dụng không mong muốn

-Significant: Bullous pemphigoid, severe arthralgia, hypoglycaemia, heart failure, acute pancreatitis, vitamin B12 deficiency.
-Rarely, serious hypersensitivity reactions (e.g. anaphylaxis, angioedema, Stevens-Johnson syndrome, exfoliative skin conditions).
+Significant: Acute pancreatitis, bullous pemphigoid, severe and disabling arthralgia; heart failure, vitamin B12 deficiency; hypoglycaemia (particularly when used concomitantly with insulin or insulin secretagogues).
+Rarely, hypersensitivity reactions (e.g. anaphylaxis, angioedema, Stevens-Johnson syndrome, erythema multiforme).
 Gastrointestinal disorders: Diarrhoea, abdominal pain, GERD, gastroenteritis, vomiting, gastritis.
 Musculoskeletal and connective tissue disorders: Back pain.
 Nervous system disorders: Headache.
 Renal and urinary disorders: UTI.
-Respiratory, thoracic and mediastinal disorders: Upper respiratory infection, nasopharyngitis.
+Respiratory, thoracic and mediastinal disorders: URTI, nasopharyngitis.
 Skin and subcutaneous tissue disorders: Pruritus, rash.
 Vascular disorders: Hypertension.
-Potentially Fatal: Lactic acidosis.
-Hepatotoxicity, including fatal and non-fatal hepatic failure.
+Potentially Fatal: Lactic acidosis, hepatic failure.

 Chỉ số theo dõi

-Alogliptin: Increased risk of hypoglycaemia when used in combination with sulfonylureas or insulin.
+Increased risk of hypoglycaemia with insulin or insulin secretagogues (e.g. sulfonylureas).

 Tương tác với thức ăn

-Description: Alogliptin inhibits dipeptidylpeptidase-4 (DPP-4), an enzyme that inactivates incretin hormones.
-Inhibition of DPP-4 result in an increase in the levels of incretin hormones [e.g. glucagon-like peptide-1 (GLP-1) and glucose-dependent insulinotropic polypeptide (GIP)] which regulate glucose homeostasis by increasing insulin synthesis and release from pancreatic β-cells and decreasing glucagon secretion from pancreatic α-cells, leading to reduced hepatic glucose production.
+Description: Mechanism of Action: Alogliptin inhibits the dipeptidyl peptidase-4 (DPP-4) enzyme, which is involved in the degradation of incretin hormones.
+Inhibition results in an increase in the levels of incretin hormones (e.g. glucagon-like peptide-1 [GLP-1] and glucose-dependent insulinotropic polypeptide [GIP]), thereby increasing insulin synthesis and release from pancreatic β cells and reducing glucagon secretion from pancreatic α cells leading to reduced hepatic glucose production.

-Metformin is a biguanide antidiabetic agent that reduces hepatic glucose production by decreasing gluconeogenesis and glycogenolysis, decreases intestinal absorption of glucose and enhances insulin sensitivity by increasing peripheral utilisation and uptake of glucose.
+Metformin is a biguanide antidiabetic agent that reduces hepatic glucose production by inhibiting gluconeogenesis and glycogenolysis.
+It also delays intestinal absorption of glucose and enhances insulin sensitivity by increasing peripheral glucose uptake and utilisation.
 Pharmacokinetics: Absorption: Alogliptin: Absorbed from the gastrointestinal tract.
 Bioavailability: Approx 100%.
 Time to peak plasma concentration: Approx 1-2 hours.

 Metformin: Slowly and incompletely absorbed from the gastrointestinal tract.
-Reduced if taken with food.
-Absolute bioavailability: Approx 50-60%.
-Time to peak plasma concentration: 1-2 hours.
-Distribution: Alogliptin: Volume of distribution: 417 L. Plasma protein binding: 20%.
+Absolute bioavailability: Approx 50-60% (fasting state).
+Time to peak plasma concentration: 2-3 hours.
+Distribution: Alogliptin: Plasma protein binding: 20-30%.

 Metformin: Partitions into erythrocytes; concentrates in kidney, liver, and gastrointestinal tract.
-Crosses the placenta and enters breast milk in small amounts.
+Crosses the placenta; enters breast milk (small amounts).
 Volume of distribution: 654 ± 358 L. Metabolism: Alogliptin: Minimally metabolised in the liver by CYP2D6 and CYP34A to active and inactive metabolites.
-Excretion: Alogliptin: Mainly via urine (76%, 60-71% as unchanged drug); faeces (13%).
+Excretion: Alogliptin: Mainly via urine (76%; 60-71% as unchanged drug); faeces (13%).
 Terminal elimination half-life: Approx 21 hours.